OWASP/DevGuide/docs/en/04-design/01-threat-modeling/01-threat-modeling-project.md

 It can be used as a landing page for all things threat modeling;
 the starting point for finding [resources and tools][tmpres] as well as the core concepts.
-For example there is an introduction to Shostack's [Four Question Framework][4QFW], that then references the primary source if the user needs to know more.
+For example there is an introduction to Shostack's [Four Question Framework][4QFW] that references the primary source if the user needs to know more.

 #### OWASP threat modeling projects